Treat and Relieve Corns and Calluses

-Corns are mainly found on the top of toe-joints or on the side of feet and are raised, shiny domes of hard thickened skin with a hard nucleus or centre.
-Corns are similar to calluses and are caused by friction on the skin.
-Corns can cause pain and get inflamed when they press on a nerve in the foot or against a hard shoe, so it is important for your foot health and comfort to figure out how to remove a corn as soon as it appears.
+Corns are mainly found on the top of toe-joints and are raised, shiny domes of hard thickened skin with a hard nucleus or centre.
+Corns are caused by friction on the skin and can cause pain and get inflamed when they press on a nerve in the foot or against a hard shoe.
+For your foot health and comfort it is important to remove a corn as soon as it appears instead of waiting until is grows bigger and more painful.
+Calluses are thickened areas of skin which build up from friction on the side of the feet, under the ball of the foot or on the pads of your hands.

-Corns can usually be avoided by wearing shoes that fit properly, are neither too loose or too tight, are not pointed and do not rub and cause friction.
-A useful tip when buying shoes is to consider trying on a pair at the end of the day when your feet could be warm and slightly swollen after being stood on all day.
+Corns and calluses can usually be avoided by wearing shoes that fit properly.
+This means shoes should be neither too loose or too tight, not pointed and do not rub and cause friction against the skin on your feet.
+When buying shoes consider trying on a pair at the end of the day when your feet could be warm and slightly swollen after being stood on all day.
 It is also good to remember to wear socks that are the right size and not too small or too large which will also cause the toes to bunch up and rub against the shoe.

 KROKO Corn and Callus Remover